oracle-livelabs/em-omc/enterprise-manager/emcc/em-monitoring-overview/em-monitoring-overview.md

      ![Actions - Complete Runbook Session](images/start-runbook-incident/runbook-sessions.png " ")

-## Task 3B: Dynamic Runbooks
+## Task 3B: Create Dynamic Runbooks for Incidents

-For this task, a Dynamic Runbook *draft* has already been created in the context of an incident.
+For this task, a Dynamic Runbook **draft** has already been created in the context of an incident.
 You will go through the process of modifying the Runbook and later publishing it to be used by others.

 Runbooks are documented best practice procedures in the form of ordered steps that IT staff follow to prevent or resolve an issue.
 To create a Dynamic Runbook, you can create it in context of an incident or metric.
 This runbook in development is called a runbook draft.
 The runbook draft will contain the incident or metric context against which you can develop and test the runbook steps.
 Once runbook creation and testing are completed, the runbook can be published for general use.